vcfvct/aws-exam/azure.md

 * The `Azure Total Cost of Ownership`(TCO) Calculator is used to estimate the cost savings you can achieve by migrating your application workloads to Microsoft ..
 * `Azure Cost Management` is the process of effectively planning and controlling costs involved in your business.
 Customers with an Azure Enterprise Agreement(EA), Microsoft Customer Agreement(MCA), or Microsoft Partner Agreement(MPA) can use Azure Cost Management.
 * Traffic Manager -> Route53
+* Azure *App Configuration* is designed to be a centralized repository for feature flags.